 Honda Fit exterior vs Civic exterior

-When it comes to exterior design, the Honda fit and the Honda Civic couldn’t be any more different (this is very much unlike my Honda Accord vs Civic comparison).
+When it comes to exterior design, the Honda fit and the Honda Civic couldn’t be any more different.
 The Fit is a very small and upright 5 door hatchback, whereas the Civic comes in a wide variety of body styles.
 You can get it has a two door coupe, a 4 door sedan, or a 5 door hatchback.

 If you ask me: